jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ## Setup Options

 These are the options for configuring the layout and playback behavior of a player.
-Each is placed directly into the **setup** of the player
+Each is placed directly into the **setup** of the player.

 The following properties are related to media that is loaded into the player.